Tinies Daycare Parent Policies

 - The isolation area will either be outside (weather permitting) or a suitable room within the setting.

-- If you have more than one child at setting, and only one with symptoms, both children will need to be collected in this case and the same 24 hour guidance must be followed.
+- If you have more than one child at setting, and only one with symptoms, both children will need to be collected.

 If a child at the setting tests positive for Covid-19